 551,000 sq. km.
 Largest country in Western Europe (almost one fifth of the total area of the European Union), with a vast maritime zone (exclusive economic zone extending over 11 million sq. km).

-- France also has 46 regional nature parks covering more than 7% of the country.
+- 48 regional nature parks covering more than 12% of its land (including DOMs)

 More information at www.environnement.gouv.fr

 With 65.84 million inhabitants (as of January 2014; source: National Institute for Statistics and Economic Studies), France ranks second among the most populated countries in Europe.

 • Metropolitan France, divided into 22 regions and subdivided into 96 departments,

 • Five overseas departments (DOM) : Guadeloupe, Martinique, Guyana (French Guiana), Reunion, and Mayotte since March 2011,

 • Five overseas collectivities (COM) : French Polynesia, St Pierre and Miquelon, Wallis and Futuna, Saint Martin, Saint Bartelemy,

 • Several territories with a special status : New Caledonia, Clipperton and the French Southern and Antarctic Territories.